krishnakanthnakka/Transferable_Perturbations/README.md

 ### Results on ImageNet models

-1. We obberve the fooling rate metric (percentage of images for which label is flipped) on ImageNet5K val-set as in Table 1.
+1. We observe the fooling rate metric values (percentage of images for which label is flipped) on ImageNet5K val-set as in Table 1.
     | Train  | VGG16 | ResNet152 | Inceptionv3 | DenseNet121 | SqueezeNet1.1 | ShuffleNet  | MNASNet  |    MobileNet |
     | :---:  | :---: | :---:     | :---:       | :---:       | :---:      | :---:       |  :---:   |       :---:  |
     |  VGG16| 99.32% |68.38%    | 46.60%        |84.68%      | 86.52%     | 67.84%      | 90.44%   |   60.08%     |